rmburns12/682_Final/README.md

 ```

 From there, using a similar "code reverse engineering method" I used the "Count Points in Polygon" function to count all of the gun
 crime points in each ward polygon.
-Then calculated the number of gun crimes in each ward by dividing the number of gun crimes by the
+Then using the "Advanced Python Field Calculator" I calculated the number of gun crimes in each ward
-population of each ward divided by 10,000.
+by dividing the number of gun crimes by the population of each ward divided by 10,000.
 The rest of the code is shown below.

 ```python
 processing.run("qgis:countpointsinpolygon",{ 'CLASSFIELD' : None, 'FIELD' : 'GUNINCIDENTS', 'OUTPUT' :